Showing posts with label #StrangerThings. Show all posts

 I'm just going to come out and say it; Eleven and Mike have broken up.
 After that talk with Hopper, Mike tells Eleven that he can't see her at this time because of his sick grandmother.
 But with the help from Max; Eleven learns that it's all a lie.
 After hanging out with Max at the mall, Eleven "dumps (mike's) ass."

 Nancy and Johnathan are on the news scoop.
-They investigate the call from an elderly woman, who tells them that she seen rats eat her ferderizilers.
+They investigate the call from an elderly woman, who tells them that she has seen rats eat her ferderizilers.
 But not to worry, she kept one of them in a cage.
 Just as Nancy gets a tip from another place about rats, Johnathan leaves just when the rat not only explodes but escapes the cage and house too.

 Billy has not been himself in this episode; he did meet a twin of his in the upsidedown.
-Mike's mom tries to talk to him, but he dumps her off and not to mention his co-worker at the pool, who is taken back to the old factory to where she's getting the same treatment as Billy did.
+Mike's mom tries to talk to him, but he dumps her off not to mention his co-worker at the pool, who is taken back to the old factory where she's getting the same treatment as Billy did.

 "The Mall Rats" was a very thrilling, intense, and fun episode.
 I just ate up the Eleven and Max story as they hang out at the mall and their montage was just so good.
 Couldn't argue that the Dustin and Steve scene was a real scene stealer in this episode.
 The show as really turn the level on this season up.
 Does anyone feel that Steve and Robin would fall in love during this season; or will Robin die by the end of the season?
 Very good character development and the writing was really good.
 Overall, I give this episode a 9/10.

-You can catch Stranger Things Season 3 available now on Netflix with Seasons one and two available now
+You can catch Stranger Things Season 3 available now on Netflix with Seasons one and Two available now

 Wednesday, March 20, 2019